WP Engine Smart Search

 Public APIs

-The Public APIs give you the ability to interact with WP Engine Smart Search programmatically.
+The Public APIs grant the ability to interact with WP Engine Smart Search programmatically.

-• The GraphQL Search API (also known as Find API) allows you to search for documents in an index based on specific parameters.
+• The GraphQL Search API (also known as Find API) allows searching for documents in an index based on specific parameters.

 • The GraphQL Index and Delete API includes mutations for creating, updating, or deleting documents.